matthiasfostel/LineageOS_Rhine_Amami/README.md

 repo sync

-> This might take awhile (45 minutes+) depending on Internet speed and system specs
+> This might take awhile (45 minutes+) depending on Internet speed and system specs.
+If building in a virtual machine, you might want to consider creating a snapshot when the first repo sync completes.

 curl https://raw.githubusercontent.com/matthiasfostel/local_manifests/master/roomservice.xml > ~/android/lineage/.repo/local_manifests/roomservice.xml